StewBC/mminer-apple2/README.md

 # Manic Miner
  Remake of the ZX Spectrum game for the Apple II.

+Updates:
+i.
+30 April 2021 - I Sped up rendering for a more even experience, especially in The Vat and The Warehouse.
+The Apple II vesrsion is marginally slower than the ZX Spectrum version (I think - tested with Speccy) but feels pretty good.
+To make room for the fully unrolled level rendering, I sacrificed the lower case letters in the font.
+I updated the table of timings, below.

 1. INTRODUCTION

 This is a game I have always loved, from the moment I saw it in a computer shop